MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-for-visio.md

 If you want to have more control over how Visio Pro for Office 365 is deployed to your users, you can do the following instead:

-1. [Download](https://go.microsoft.com/fwlink/p/?LinkID=626065) the Office Deployment Tool from the Microsoft Download Center.
+1. [Download](https://www.microsoft.com/en-us/download/details.aspx?id=49117) the Office Deployment Tool from the Microsoft Download Center.

 2. Create a [configuration.xml file](configuration-options-for-the-office-2016-deployment-tool.md) to use with the Office Deployment Tool to download and install Visio Pro for Office 365.

 3. Use the [Office Deployment Tool](overview-of-the-office-2016-deployment-tool.md) to deploy Visio Pro for Office 365 on your users' computers.

 If you already use other tools to deploy software to your users, such as System Center Configuration Manager, you can use the Office Deployment Tool along with those tools to deploy Visio Pro for Office 365.

+## Deploy a volume licensed version of Visio 2019

-## Deploy Visio Professional 2016 or Visio Standard 2016
+Here are the general steps to deploy a volume licensed version of Visio Professional 2019 or Visio Standard 2019 to users in your organization:

+1. Purchase Visio 2019 as part of a volume licensing agreement.

+2. Use the Office Deployment Tool and a configuration.xml file to download and install Visio from 2019 from the Office Content Delivery Network (CDN) on the internet.
+For more information, see [Deploy Office 2019 (for IT Pros)](office2019/deploy.md).

+If you already use other tools to deploy software to your users, such as System Center Configuration Manager, you can use the Office Deployment Tool along with those tools to deploy volume licensed versions of Visio.

+> [!NOTE]
+> - Volume licensed versions of Visio 2019 are available directly from the Office CDN instead of from the Volume Licensing Service Center.
+> - Volume licensed versions of Visio 2019 are installed by using Click-to-Run instead of by using Windows Installer (MSI).
+> - The Office Customization Tool (OCT) that's used for Windows Installer (MSI) versions of Visio isn't used with volume licensed versions of Visio 2019.

+## Deploy a volume licensed version of Visio 2016

-Here are the general steps to deploy Visio Professional 2016 or Visio Standard 2016 to users in your organization:
+Here are the general steps to deploy a volume licensed version of Visio Professional 2016 or Visio Standard 2016 to users in your organization:

 1. Purchase Visio 2016 as part of a volume licensing agreement.